ICECUBE WINTEROVER EXPERIMENTS OPERATOR

 - Experience working at polar and/or high-altitude sites and remote locations.

 The University of Wisconsin-Madison is a research institution with an international reputation in physical sciences research and education.
 The Wisconsin IceCube Particle Astrophysics Center (WIPAC) is a research center in the Office of the Vice Chancellor for Research and Graduate Education with responsibility for the IceCube Neutrino Observatory, a kilometer-scale neutrino detector at the South Pole.
 The detector consists of more than 5000 optical sensors deployed over one kilometer-deep in the Antarctic ice.
-A collaboration of scientists from over forty world-wide research institutions collectively participate in a research program to study high-energy neutrinos from cosmic sources.
+A collaboration of scientists from over fifty worldwide research institutions collectively participate in a wide-ranging research program to study high-energy neutrinos to learn about their cosmic sources and fundamental properties.
 The collaboration uses the IceCube Neutrino Observatory at the National Science Foundation's Amundsen-Scott South Pole Station for this research program.
 UW-Madison is responsible to the National Science Foundation and the IceCube collaboration for the Maintenance & Operation of the observatory.
 Details can be found at http://icecube.wisc.edu/.

 Along with a team of one additional IceCube Winterover personnel, this position will be responsible for all Winterover operations of this state-of-the-art neutrino observatory.
 This position is located at the Amundsen-Scott South Pole Station and reports to the Winterover Manager in Madison, WI.